UCSF Helen Diller Family Comprehensive Cancer Center: Locations

 Cancer care, research, and training programs are carried out across San Francisco at UCSF locations at Mission Bay in Potrero, Mount Zion in the Western Addition neighborhood, Parnassus near Golden Gate Park, Zuckerberg San Francisco General Hospital in the Mission neighborhood, and San Francisco Veterans Affairs Medical Center in the Richmond district.

 In addition to individual lab space across UCSF campuses, there are cancer research facilities at Mount Zion and Mission Bay.
 The Helen Diller Family Cancer Research Building at Mission Bay was designed by Rafael Viñoly and opened in June 2009.

-UCSF/Parnassus is the center for patient care in neurologic oncology; leukemia, lymphoma, and other hematopoietic malignancies; and bone marrow transplant.
-Mount Zion offers outpatient facilities for radiation oncology, breast care, infusion, pediatric dermatology, and support services.
-The Bakar Cancer Hospital opened on the Mission Bay campus in 2015 and has 70 adult beds and serves patients with orthopedic urologic, gynecologic, head and neck and gastrointestinal and colorectal cancers.
-The UCSF Benioff Children's Hospital at Mission Bay accommodates the center's Pediatric Oncology Program.

-Groundbreaking for a new Precision Cancer Medicine Building at the Mission Bay campus began in 2017, with the facility scheduled to open to patients in 2019.
+UCSF at Parnassus Heights is the center for patient care in neurologic oncology; leukemia, lymphoma, myeloma, and other hematopoietic malignancies; and bone marrow transplant and cellular therapy.
+UCSF at Mount Zion offers outpatient facilities for radiation oncology, specialized services for endocrine and high-risk skin cancers, as well as support services.
+UCSF at Mission Bay serves patients with orthopedic, gynecologic, breast, lung, melanoma, head and neck, gastrointestinal, and genitourinary cancers.
+The Bakar Cancer Hospital opened on the Mission Bay campus in 2015 with 70 adult beds, and groundbreaking for a new Precision Cancer Medicine Building at the Mission Bay campus began in 2017, with the facility open to patients in 2019.
+The UCSF Benioff Children's Hospital is also at Mission Bay and accommodates the center's Pediatric Oncology Program.

 Ranking

-In 2016, the center ranked first in California and sixth nationwide in National Cancer Institute research grants.
-In 2017 U.S. News & World Report "America’s Best Hospitals" survey ranked UCSF 10th for cancer care.
+UCSF is consistently top three for National Institutes of Health (NIH) funded research and the top public institution for 18 years in a row.
+In 2024, the center ranked first in California and fifth nationwide in National Cancer Institute (NCI) research grants.
+In 2024-2025 U.S. News & World Report "America’s Best Hospitals" survey ranked UCSF 7th for cancer care.